tsw1212/Rates-Website/HOW_TO_RUN.md

 ```

 ### 2. Install Dependencies
-only if you don't have
+only if you don't have the prerequisites

 ```bash
 cd frontend